klehmann/domino-jna/README.md

 In project `domino-target`, call `mvn clean install` with the same parameters described above (`JVMPARAMS`, `DOMINOOSGIDIR`, `DOMINODIR` and `NOTESINI`).

-When the build is done, the directory `domino-target/target/repository` contains a P2 Update Site containing the features and plugins of the installed IBM Notes Client that can by used by Maven/Tycho.
+When the build is done, the directory `domino-target/target/repository` contains a P2 Update Site containing the features and plugins of the installed IBM Notes Client that can be used by Maven/Tycho.

 **2. Build Update Site**